Big Brother 11 (American season): Summary

 Following Jessie's eviction, HouseGuests competed in the "Hit the Road" Head of Household competition.
 Due to the Coup d'État being used, all of the HouseGuests were able to compete.
 For this competition, HouseGuests faced off two at a time and were asked questions about past competitions played this season; the winner of each round would select the next two HouseGuests to face off, with the last HouseGuest remaining being the winner.
 Michele was the winner.
 On Day 41, HouseGuests competed in the "Chaosserole" Have-Not competition.
-For this competition, HouseGuests competed in pairs and had to find matching casseroles and place them on a podium labeled with a certain day of the week or luxury prize; if the HouseGuests had put a correct pair on the podium, they would earn food for that day of the week.
-The HouseGuests earned food for everyday of the week except for Monday.
-Though the house was split, the HouseGuests were unsure of which side Michele would choose to stay with; she later aligned herself with Jeff, Jordan, and Russell, and stated she hoped to see Chima evicted.
-Later that day, Michele chose to nominate Chima and Natalie for eviction.
+For this competition, HouseGuests competed in pairs and had to find matching casseroles and place them on a podium labeled with a certain day of the week or luxury prize; if the HouseGuests put a correct pair on the podium, they earned food for that day of the week.
+The HouseGuests earned food for every day of the week except Monday.
+Though the house was split, the HouseGuests were unsure of which side Michele would stay with; she later aligned herself with Jeff, Jordan, and Russell and stated that she hoped to see Chima evicted.
+Later that day, Michele nominated Chima and Natalie for eviction.
 Though she had often disregarded the rules for the show, Chima began to break rules more consistently following Jessie's eviction, including covering up cameras, refusing to go to the Diary Room, and not wearing her microphone.
 Early on Day 42, Chima broke further rules when she refused to wear her microphone and later threw it into the Jacuzzi when Kevin brought her microphone to her.
 Following this, Chima refused to take an exchange microphone from the storage room.
-Following further refusal to enter the Diary Room, producer Allison Grodner later spoke through the intercom and convinced Chima to come to the Diary Room.
+Following further refusal to enter the Diary Room, producer Allison Grodner spoke through the intercom and convinced Chima to come to the Diary Room.
 Hours later, the remaining HouseGuests learned that Chima had been expelled from the game.
-On Day 43, the HouseGuests learned that Michele's duty as Head of Household had been fulfilled as Chima was one of Michele's nominations, and that a new Head of Household competition would take place later that day.
+On Day 43, the HouseGuests learned that Michele's duty as Head of Household had been nullified as Chima was one of Michele's nominations, and that a new Head of Household competition would take place later that day.